mumtahinamomo/DurnibarAI-case-study/README.md

 ## 6. Conclusion

-**Durnibar** is not only a functional solution but a statement of intent: to create a tool that adapts, motivates, and makes users feel included and a part of it, ensuring users remain truly **Durnibarunstoppable)**( in their fitness journey.
+**Durnibar** is not only a functional solution but a statement of intent: to create a tool that adapts, motivates, and makes users feel included and a part of it, ensuring users remain truly **Durnibar (unstoppable)**( in their fitness journey.
 By aligning the product philosophy with the meaning of *Durnibar* and the spirit of Nazrul’s poetry, this case study demonstrates how cultural resonance can enhance product vision and engagement.